Appendix 6: CQL In 20 Minutes

 fetch C(like D) from D @dummy_seed(11);

--- Use the dummy value even if the field is nullable and null would have be ok.
+Use the Z shape to control which fields are copied.
+Use the dummy value even if the field is nullable and null would have be ok.

 fetch C(like Z) from D(like Z) @dummy_seed(11) @dummy_nullables;

--- The shape constraints are generally useful.
-The dummy data
+The above patterns also work for insert statements The shape constraints are generally useful.
+The dummy data sources are useful for inserting test data.

-insert into T1(like Z) from D(like Z) @dummy_seed(11) @dummy_nullables;
+insert into sample_table(like Z) from D(like Z) @dummy_seed(11) @dummy_nullables;

-create get_foo_args(X like some_shape, seed_ integer not null)
+create get_foo_args(X like some_shape, seed_ int!)

 begin

-declare C cursor like foo arguments;
+cursor C like foo arguments;

 -- any way of loading C could work this is one